EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Methodology

 In practice, $d_c^{}$ is represented as $(\cos d_c^{}, \sin d_c^{})$ to avoid discontinuities at angular boundaries.

 \textbf{Entropy}: the Shannon entropy of the orientation distribution, quantifying directional uncertainty.
-High entropy indicates diverse or inconsistent motion; low entropy implies coherent, directed flow (see~\cref{fig:entropy}).
+High entropy indicates diverse or inconsistent motion; low entropy implies coherent, directed flow (see~\cref{fig:entropy}),

 It is important to mention that while the supervision-MoDs are aggregated over $T$ seconds of future observations, our model only uses egocentric frames for an initial short interval $n$ as input with $n \ll T$.
-This setup ensures that the network learns to infer future dynamics from a short initial clip, without access to information present in the subsequent video used to construct the supervision maps.
+This setup ensures that the network learns to infer future dynamics from a short initial clip.